 Husky sledding (bâptemes and intitiations)

-Baptêmes – this is the option we went for, with the whole family in one sled (over 200kg, and you’ll go in two sleds; we were the limit!).
-This option is available for all people over the age of 2 years (NB – not available for pregnant ladies or people with back problems) . . . wrap up warmly! / Price in 2017/2018: 65€ per adult; 45€ per child (10 to 12 years); 35€ per child (6 to 9 years); 20€ per child (2 to 5 years);
+baptêmes – this is the option we went for, with the whole family in one sled (over 200kg, and you’ll go in two sleds; we were the limit!).
+This option is available for all people over the age of 2 years (NB – not available for pregnant ladies or people with back problems) . . . wrap up warmly! / price in 2018: 65€ per adult; 45€ per child (10 to 12 years); 35€ per child (6 to 9 years); 20€ per child (2 to 5 years);

 Visit the kennels

-We haven’t visited the kennels yet, but it is now on our agenda!
-You can visit the dog kennels during the spring/summer/autumn: get to know about the different breeds of huskies (some of the team are world champions!), learn about their training regime and life in a husky pack and see the different equipment used for winter outings and summer canirando . . . and you can have a little cuddle with the huskies too!
+My son got to visit the kennels when he spent a day doing canirando during the holidays . . .
+You can visit the dog kennels during the spring / summer / autumn: get to know about the different breeds of huskies (some of the team are world champions!), learn about their training regime and life in a husky pack and see the different equipment used for winter outings and summer canirando . . . and you can have a little cuddle with the huskies too!

 Canirando is a fairly new (and sporty!) way to enjoy a walk in our beautiful mountains.
 Equipped with a harness and long leash, you depart with the four-legged furry companion most suited to your size and energy requirements . . .
 I’m eager to try this out en-famille, as my boys can be reluctant hikers, and I’m sure that a doggy companion would encourage!
 See here for more details about canirando with 3D Nordic.

-From the Autumn/Winter 2018/2019, Sandrine and Jonathan and their furry friends will be heading off for winter seasons in Swedish Lapland (they spent Autumn 2017 doing a recce).
-Here they will offer package deals from their headquarters Granola Camp, near Moskosel.
-On offer will be: husky sledding, seeking out the Northern lights, explanations about local culture . . . see here for more details.
+Sandrine and Jonathan and their 🐺 furry friends now head off for ❄️ winter seasons to 🇸🇪 Swedish Lapland (they spent autumn 2017 doing a recce).
+Here they offer package deals from their headquarters at Granola Camp, near Moskosel.
+On offer: husky sledding, seeking out the Northern lights, explanations about local culture . . . see here for more details.